 Let me begin by saying that I’m no grammar Nazi.
 However, the fact is that for many people, grammar and mechanics will make or break whether they put any stock into your writing.
-So if you want them to take you seriously, which you obviously do, you should take care to punctuate things correctly.
+So if you want them to take you seriously, which you obviously do, you should understand how to punctuate quotes correctly.

 Now with that in mind, it’s important to note that the quotes you include are perhaps the most important part of your press release.
 Why?
 Well, not only do they offer a more human side to your release, but they also lend a bit of credibility.
 Rather than the reader hearing about some company that they may know nothing about from a third party, they get it from the horse’s mouth, so to speak, when you include valuable quotes from the people directly involved — the primary source.